Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 \* Object - an object with sync status data if the node is syncing

-* startingBlock: QUANTITY - The block at which the import started (will only be reset, after the sync reached his head)
+* startingBlock: QUANTITY - the block at which the import started (will only be reset, after the sync reached his head)
-* currentBlock: QUANTITY - The current block, same as eth\_blockNumber
+* currentBlock: QUANTITY - the current block, same as eth\_blockNumber
-* highestBlock: QUANTITY - The estimated highest block
+* highestBlock: QUANTITY - the estimated highest block

 #### Example